 No matter the skills you are looking for in your next employee, there are essential extra skills you need to check when you are hiring a remote employee.
-These skills are mandatory for everyone and really don’t matter what type of job you need to fill in: marketer, developer, account manager or virtual assistant.
+These skills are mandatory for everyone and don’t matter what type of job you need to fill in: marketer, developer, account manager or virtual assistant.
 These skills are also soft skills, which can be built up with months or years of remote working so make sure you hire someone who's not just starting up in remote working but also a pro in it and has some background.

 Expert in written communication

 Look for someone who thinks "what's not written down, doesn't exist."
 Even having some graphomania is better than having none of it.
-When you manage an offshore/remote team, truly verbal communication only exists on online team meetings - even your water cooler conversations are verbal on Slack or other chat platforms.
+When you manage an offshore/remote team, genuinely verbal communication only exists on online team meetings - even your water cooler conversations are verbal on Slack or other chat platforms.
 You need someone who's not just an expert written communicator but also prefers to communicate in written form.

 Natural-born project manager

 HOW TO CHECK THIS SKILL: Ask them to prioritize a template project that is relevant to the job.
-If you ask them to do multiple test work during the interview process, that also helps.
+If you ask to do multiple test work during the interview process, that also helps.

-Most of the remote employees are proactive by nature as they have to find their own projects online.
+Most of the remote employees are proactive by nature as they have to find their projects online.
 They can easily apply this habit into their jobs as well.

-They have their own network
+They have their network

 Hire someone you trust

-This goes without saying of course, but being trustworthy is even more essential for a remote employee.
+It goes without saying of course, but being trustworthy is even more essential for a remote employee.
 Remember, most of the time the closest thing to a personal relationship with them is an online conference call.
-Of course, there's a chemistry and I would advise, ditch anyone who makes you feel shaky even for a second.
+Of course, there's a chemistry, and I would advise, ditch anyone who makes you feel shaky even for a second.
 Having trust in the remote space is having a transparent background.
 Check what they write online and social.
 Check their LinkedIn.
 Ask about their previous employees and testimonials or reference letters.

-If something's just doesn't sound right, don't make the hire.
+If something's doesn't sound right, don't make the hire.

 Remember, in 99% of the cases, the basic skills that are required for the job are abundantly available on the global market.
 Only hire those, who have these extra skills, above everything else.
 A remote/offshore employee can act as a full-time employee, not just a flexible freelancer who comes and goes and can bring extra creative value to your business.
-But hire them responsibly.
+However, hire them responsibly.